 I also research, lecture, and blog about web technology on behalf of the company.

-The biggest Israeli online app and payment platform for ordering food from restaurants.
+The biggest platform for ordering food online outside of China.

-I was responsible for the technological aspect in re-building the 10Bis website from scratch with a team of 5 people.
+I was responsible for re-building the 10Bis website from scratch with a team of 5 people.
 We did it in a very short time, even though some people from the team were unfamiliar with Next.js and React.

 Cloud-based software for creating animated presentations.